Comparison

 - browser-use

-- Automate tasks online with AI-powered browser interaction.
+- Make websites accessible for AI agents.
+Automate tasks online with ease.

 - OpenCLI